Specialist in Wrentham, MA answers, ‘Are root canals bad for you?’

 There is a process when it comes to root canal therapy.

 - Evaluation – first, patients must get an evaluation to determine if they need root canal therapy.
 This evaluation may include a physical examination as well as x-rays to look inside the tooth to determine if infection or inflammation is there.
 Once patients are determined appropriate candidates for root canal therapy, they can move forward with treatment.

 - Preparation – The tooth is prepared for removal of the dental pulp and patients are given proper sedation and anesthetics to ensure they are comfortable for the entire process.
 Patients can discuss their sedation options before they start the treatment.

 - Procedure – the procedure begins with the dentist accessing the inner portion of the tooth.
 This is done with a special instrument that makes a small hole.
 Through this hole, the dentist removes the dental pulp (a mass of tissues inside the tooth) and then disinfects the entire area.

 - Completion – once this has been done, the tooth is filled with a material called gutta percha.
 In many cases, Dr. Rawat places a dental crown onto the tooth to provide an extra layer of protection and strength.

 Are root canals bad for you?

 When performed correctly, root canal therapy is safe and effective.
 A problem that can occur with root canals is when the dentist does not properly disinfect and seal off the tooth.
 This leaves an opening where bacteria can reenter the tooth and cause another infection – then requiring the tooth to be extracted.
-When performed by Dr. Ross Palioca, he takes great care in ensuring the results of his work are permanent!
+When performed by Dr. Rawat, he takes great care in ensuring the results of his work are permanent!